peterldowns/peterdowns.com/md/open-iterm-finder-service.md

 ![setting up the application][12]

-and drag it onto the Finder window while holding the command key:
+and drag it onto the Finder window while holding the command key (in Yosemite, the command and option keys.
+Thanks [Peter](https://github.com/pjvandehaar)!)

 ![installing the application][13]